American Gun: The True Story of the AR-15

 The second part of the book is about mass shootings: how these were connected to largely ineffective efforts to pass any form of gun control in the United States, and about the AR-15 itself becoming a politically charged, partisan symbol.
 These 20 chapters take on a far more journalistic tone, recounting in graphic detail mass shootings done with AR-15s at Sandy Hook Elementary School in Connecticut; the Route 91 Harvest country music festival in Las Vegas, Nev.; Marjory Stoneman Douglas High School in Parkland, Fla.; and numerous other incidents.
 The accounts of these events are heartfelt and appropriately disturbing, serving as a reminder of how common such tragedies have become.

 Though McWhirter and Elinson never explicitly state their politics, their book is a clear plea for gun control.
-(McWhirter is a Quaker living in Atlanta, Ga., though this affiliation is not mentioned in his bio for the book.)
+(McWhirter is a Quaker living in Atlanta, Ga., and an occasional contributor to Friends Journal.)
 The narrative the authors provide is one of repeated grisly mass shootings, brief bursts of hope for reforms, followed by small changes and considerable disappointment as such measures fail to pass.
 They do point toward several comparatively moderate measures—a limit on the size of gun magazines, the temporary removal of guns for those who are deemed a likely threat to others, and tighter licensing laws—which have the potential to reduce mass shootings, but there is no panacea offered here.

 This is a skillfully written and thoroughly researched book.
 It would be useful to those trying to understand modern debates about gun control.
 Yet some readers may be less interested in devoting close attention to the technical nuances of the development of the AR-15 and the details of its testing and eventual adoption as the main rifle of the U.S. military.
 At times it can feel like two books: one a history about the AR-15 as a weapon, and the other about the cultural and political impact on U.S. society of what are often called assault weapons.
 Both sections are worth reading, but there may be separate audiences for each.